crewagreementworkshop/exploring_crew_agreements/index.md

 **24 February**

-Seafaring Labour in the 20C and 21C: Racialization as a Challenge to Maritime Scholars, [Prerena Agarwal, University of Goettingen](https://www.uni-goettingen.de/en/dr.+prerna+agarwal/668229.html)
+Seafaring Labour in the 20C and 21C: Racialization as a Challenge to Maritime Scholars, [Prerna Agarwal, University of Goettingen](https://www.uni-goettingen.de/en/dr.+prerna+agarwal/668229.html)

 **30 March**